petaverse-cloud/pv-docs-site/docs/petority/accounts/your-profile.md

     In the personal settings page, locate and click on **Edit** option.

-    This will enter the edit mode, allowing you to modify your personal information.
+    This will enter the edit mode, allowing you to modify your personal details.
 4. Modify Profile:

     While in edit mode, you can modify your personal details, including your **profile picture**, **nickname**, **contact information**, and more.